OlivierDeBouclans/2010-Rubik-Cube-Solver/README.md

 #### Note

 Sadly you won’t be able to try the program unless you have Maple installed on your computer.
-I couldn’t  include it in repository for obvious reasons.
+I couldn’t  include it in the repository for obvious reasons.

 ##Images